Project Director: Dr Christopher Southgate

 Dr Megan Warner

-Dr Megan Warner is the project’s Post-Doctoral Researcher.
+Dr Megan Warner was the project’s Post-Doctoral Researcher until April 30 2019, and has been the lead editor of the project book ‘Tragedy and Congregations: a practical theology of trauma’ (Routledge, 2019, forthcoming).
 She is a scholar of the Old Testament/Hebrew Bible, specialising in both academic and more accessible writing and teaching.
 She has extensive experience of teaching in both Universities (most recently King’s College London) and Theological Education Institutions (including Trinity College Theological School in Melbourne, Virginia Theological Seminary near Washington and The College of the Transfiguration in Grahamstown, South Africa), and travels regularly around the United Kingdom and internationally teaching for national churches and dioceses.

 She is a lay member of the General Synod of the Church of England and is licensed as a Reader (LLM) in the Diocese of London.
 From 2006 to 2009 she was Executive/Research Assistant to the Primate of the Anglican Province of Australia, Archbishop Phillip Aspinall.
 Megan Warner is author of Re-Imagining Abraham: A Re-Assessment of the Influence of Deuteronomism in Genesis (Leiden: Brill, 2018) and (writing as Meg Warner) of Abraham: A journey through Lent (London: SPCK, 2015), SPCK’s Lent Book for 2016.